 Capital: Thu Dau Mot

-Demographics: Vietnamese, Khmer, Tày, Hoa, Xtiêng
+Demographics: Vietnamese, Khmer, Tày, Hoa, and Xtieng

-Calling code: 650
+Calling code: 274

 Binh Duong is a province of Vietnam.
-It is in the south-eastern part of the country, north of Ho Chi Minh City.
+It is in the southeastern part of the country, north of Ho Chi Minh City.
 The province broke from Song Be Province on January 1, 1997.

-Binh Duong Province has relatively level terrain, and is crossed by the Saigon, Dong Nai, and Bé rivers.
+Binh Duong Province has relatively level terrain and is crossed by the Saigon, Dong Nai, and Bé rivers.

-Originally, the area now known as Binh Duong was heavily forested, and was dominated by peoples of the Xtiêng, Cho Ro, Mnong, and Khmer Krom ethnic groups.
+Originally, the area now known as Binh Duong was heavily forested and was dominated by peoples of the Xtiêng, Cho Ro, Mnong, and Khmer Krom ethnic groups.
 In the 17th century, however, ethnic Vietnamese settlers arrived in the region from the east.
 Most were peasants, seeking to escape poverty by gaining land of their own.
 There were also a number of refugees from a war between two feudal houses.
-In 1698, there were enough people in the area that a prominent Vietnamese general was sent to establish official institutions and enforce law.
-From that point, Binh Duong developed rapidly, with extensive clearance of forests to make room for crops.
+In 1698, there were enough people in the area that a prominent Vietnamese general was sent to establish official institutions and enforce the law.
+From that point, Binh Duong developed rapidly, with the extensive clearance of forests to make room for crops.
 The province has mainly Vietnamese.